annahaensch/DataAndSocialJustice/README.md

 ## Recommended Reading

-The following books and articles have been really helfpul in framing the way that I think about talk about social justice and quantitative methods.
+The following books and articles have been really helfpul in framing the way that I think about talk about social justice and quantitative methods like data science, statistics, and algorithmic design.

 ![recommended_texts.png](https://github.com/annahaensch/DataAndSocialJustice/blob/main/Figures/recommended_texts.png?raw=true)